 Read a blogger’s review of our 2017 Home event here.

-- Popular Poplar Cottage is a chocolate-box image of a home from the past, but what would living in this two up and two down smoky home really be like?
+A chocolate-box image of a home from the past, but what would living in this two up and two down smoky home really be like?
 And would you be able to survive supported by produce from the garden and an indoor workshop?

 Also enjoy free 10-minute taster talks on subjects such as:

 - Household brewing

 - The apothecary

 - Heavy horses